polterguy/phosphorusfive/README.md

 entirely new angle, you will actually discover how the *"everything is one"* approach in p5, opens up an entirely new doorway to thinking about software, far superior to all previously learned conventions and best practice.
-For instance, there are no *"design patterns"* in pf.lambda, and neither are any design patterns necessary.
-All existing design patterns are no longer necessary once you start using pf.lambda.
+For instance, there are no *"design patterns"* in p5.lambda, and neither are any design patterns necessary.

 ## Getting started with Active Events